kakaa2993/Automate-Script-to-collect-Developer-Emails-from-Github/README.md

 ## Second:

-Run the script that named Script.sh and he will collect these emails for you .
+Run the script that named Script.sh , he will collect these emails for you .

 ## Third:

-Now, you can get your emails in the file named authors.txt
+Now, you can get your emails in the file named authors.txt .

+### Finally:

+If you like the script , you can give me a star.